TehhX/Learning-GLFW/DrawRect/README.md

 # Draw Rectangle

-This project draws a rectangle across the screen.
+This sub-project draws a rectangle across the screen.